 Simon, incidentally, is technically a New Jersey native, having been born in Newark, but his parents moved to Queens, N.Y., when he was still very young, and he has no memory of living in the Garden State.

-New Jersey celebrated its 350th birthday last year.
-And in the 350 Jersey Songs series, we are marking the occasion by posting 350 songs — one a day, for almost a year — that have something to do with the state, its musical history, or both.
-We started in September 2014, and will keep going until Sept.
-8, 2015.
+New Jersey celebrated its 350th birthday in 2014.
+And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
+To see the entire list, click here.